Carrie Underwood Opens Up About Feeling ‘Sexy’ & Her New ‘Booty Call’ Song

 “There’s a lot of people that deal with that — just can’t stay away, but you shouldn’t be together, either,” she told the site of the track from her brand new album, admitting, “that’s real life.”

-Per Billboard, Carrie unveiled the official track list for her new album Cry Pretty earlier this month, and it seems as though there could be more than one more grown up songs that fan can expect from the mom of one, who’s currently pregnant with her second child with husband Mike.
+Per Billboard, Carrie unveiled the official tracklist for her new album Cry Pretty earlier this month, and it seems as though there could be more than one more grown-up songs that fan can expect from the mom of one, who’s currently pregnant with her second child with husband Mike.

 Amongst the lead single “Cry Pretty”, the single pop anthem “The Champion” featuring Ludacris and Underwood’s latest release “Love Wins,” the album also includes the songs with the intriguing titles “That Song That We Used to Make Love To” and “Drinking Alone”.

-As Inquisitr shared earlier this week, Carrie’s husband Mike recently shared a very sweet picture with his wife of eight years as they spent a sweet date night out together.
-Fisher even sweetly described his pregnant wife as being his “better half” int he caption of his upload as the couple enjoyed a fun night out.
+As the Inquisitr shared earlier this week, Carrie’s husband Mike recently shared a very sweet picture with his wife of eight years as they spent a sweet date night out together.
+Fisher even sweetly described his pregnant wife as being his “better half” in the caption of his upload as the couple enjoyed a fun night out.

-The couple are already parents to a son, 3-year-old Isaiah, while Underwood announced the news of her second pregnancy earlier this month in a sweet video she shared on Instagram.
+The two are already parents to a son, 3-year-old Isaiah, while Underwood announced the news of her second pregnancy earlier this month in a sweet video she shared on Instagram.
 In the same clip as her big baby reveal, she also announced that she’ll be heading on tour as a mom of two in 2019 in support of her new album, Cry Pretty.